dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

     new HtmlWebpackPlugin({
       template: './src/index.html',
       filename: './index.html',
-			favicon: "./src/favicon.png",
+      favicon: './src/favicon.png',
     }),
 ```

 This just tells webpack that we want it to know that we have a `src/index.html` file and we want it to be available as just `index.html` in our final product.

-_Note: Including the `favicon: "./src/favicon.png"` key-value pair will ensure that you're able to see the the favicon in your local dev environment (just as you would on your deployed site).
-Make sure the path matches that of the `<link rel="shortcut icon" ...>` meta tag referenced in your `index.html` file._
+_Note: Including the `favicon: './src/favicon.png'` key-value pair gets webpack to handle including a favicon (the little icon that shows up in the browser tab) for the site.
+Make sure the path points to an image that is a square png of between 200x200 and 500x500px resolution.
+Preferrably with a transparent background._

 🚀 ctrl-c out of your webpack server and rerun `npm start`.